What has changed?

 Do you want to protect your innovation with a patent?
-The European patent system will be modernised with the introduction of the unitary patent.
+The European patent system has been modernised with the introduction of the unitary patent.
 With a single application, you can protect the ownership of your innovation and enforce it in 17 EU countries through the European patent court in The Hague.
 This will make patent protection easier, faster, and cheaper.

 The unitary patent is a new option in addition to the existing European patent.
-After granting your European patent application, you can choose:
+After your European patent application is granted, you can choose:

 - a European patent for countries you choose; or